-The ADC converts the input voltage by a process of successive approximations, using a clock frequency derived from the oscillator with a division factor of twelve.
+The ADC converts the input voltage by a process of successive approximations, using a clock frequency derived from the oscillator with a division factor of 12 or 6.
+After Reset, division by 12 is used by default to insure compatibility with other members of the ST62 MCU family.
 With an oscillator clock frequency less than 1.2MHz, conversion accuracy is decreased.